breuerfelix/king-bot/README.md

 check out the insights of this project: [scriptworld.net](https://scriptworld.net/projects/king-bot/)

+also check out the new advanced version of this bot !
+it's under heavy development right now: [click here !](https://github.com/scriptworld-git/king-bot-api)

 feel free to join the [official discord channel](https://discord.gg/5n2btF7) or **[contact me! (:](mailto:f.breuer@scriptworld.net)**

 you want to run the bot **24/7**, but don't want to use your computer? **[contact me aswell! (:](mailto:f.breuer@scriptworld.net)**